-It’s fair to say the Horniman Museum would not be at the top of most visitors’ must-see sights in London.
-That privilege is usually reserved for the big-hitters such as The British Museum with its Neoclassical exterior and world-class collection, or perhaps the Gothic splendour of the Natural History Museum.
-Not that these two institutions, and others like them, should be overlooked.
-Far from it.
-But treasures like the Horniman also have their place and can offer an insight into British society, history and architecture in a small but perfectly-formed package.
+It’s fair to say the Horniman Museum is not at the top of most visitors’ must-see sights in London.
+That privilege is usually reserved for London landmarks such as Tate Modern and Tate Britain or the Gothic splendour of the Natural History Museum.

 1. For a slice of Arts & Crafts architecture